atheriel/xrprof/README.md

 structure inside of the R interpreter that stores information on the currently executing R code.

-In order to "defeat" address space randomization, the profiler will also load `libR` into memory and then locate the offset of the global context structure.
+In order to defeat address space randomization, `xrprof` will search through the ELF files loaded into memory (at `/proc/<pid>/maps`) for the symbols required, either in the executable itself or in `libR.so` (if it appears R has been compiled to use it).

+`xrprof` is mount-namespace-aware, so it supports profiling R processes running inside Docker containers.

 ## Credits